aies-author-2025/techops/template/data documentation.md

 # Data Documentation Template
+ (EU AI Act [Article 10](https://artificialintelligenceact.eu/article/10/), [Article 11](https://artificialintelligenceact.eu/article/11/), paragraph (1), (2 d) )
 <!-- info: Replace with dataset name -->
->info: The AI Act requires a description of  the intended puprose, version and provider, relevant versions and updates.
+>info: The AI Act delineate the data governance practices required in Article 10 and requires a description of  the intended puprose, version and provider, relevant versions and updates.
 In Article 11, 2 (d) a datasheet is required which describes all training methodologies and techniques as well as the charatcteristics of the training dataset, general description of the dataset, information about their provenance, scope and main characteristics, how the data was obtained and selected labelling procedures conducted and data cleaning methodologies deployed.
 ## Overview
 <!-- info: This section enables all stakeholders to have a glimpse into the data processes.
 You can use this session to provide transparency to users and high level information to all relevant stakeholders. -->

 ### Dataset Description
-(Article 11, paragraph (1), (2 d))
+ (EU AI Act [Article 11](https://artificialintelligenceact.eu/article/11/), paragraph (1), (2 d) )

 > info: The AI Act requires a description of  all training methodologies and techniques as well as the charatcteristics of the training dataset, general description of the dataset, information about their provenance, scope and main characteristics, how the data was obtained and selected labelling procedures conducted and data cleaning methodologies deployed.